 Most ISPs cap your data at one terabyte (TB), but not WOW!.
 That’s perfect if you work from home and need to download large files (think PDFs and PowerPoint presentations) often.
-Unlimited data is also great for streaming in HD or 4K, patching the latest Call of Duty game, or downloading school work.
+Unlimited Wi-Fi and internet plans are also great for streaming in HD or 4K, patching the latest Call of Duty game, or downloading school work.

 Contracts, equipment, and fees

 Like we always say, no contract is the best contract.
 WOW! took a step in that direction with its no-contract plans, and we’re proud of it.
-But we’d love to see WOW! do away with contracts altogether—and get rid of the higher price for its contract-free options.
+And we love that WOW! recently did away with contracts altogether.

 Signing up for WOW!
 Internet means you’ll need to purchase or rent a modem.
 If you decide to rent, the rental fee is $14.00 per month, up from just $10 a month previously.
 That's still not an expensive modem rental fee, but it's not the cheapest either.